 Ensembling is a powerful approach for improving machine learning performance.
+This article is part of our introduction to data science.

 It involves combining several base machine learning models predictions to produce a final outcome.